Beyond Independent Genes: Learning Module-Inductive Representations for Single-Cell Gene Perturbation Prediction: Appendix

-\textbf{Dataset Partitioning.} We partitioned the filtered perturbations into training, validation, and testing sets, adhering to the default protocol established in GEARS~\cite{roohani2024predicting}.
+\textbf{Dataset Partitioning.} We partitioned the filtered perturbations into training, validation, and testing sets.
+For Norman and ComboSciPlex, we follow the experimental split protocol of scDFM~\cite{yu2026scdfm}; for Replogle2022\_rpe1, we follow the default protocol established in GEARS~\cite{roohani2024predicting}.
 The training set was utilized for model fitting, while the validation set was employed for hyperparameter tuning and model selection.
 Finally, the testing set was reserved for an unbiased evaluation of the final model's performance.
-For a detailed breakdown of the data splits, please refer to ~\cref{table:dataset_spilt}.
+For a detailed breakdown of the genetic-perturbation splits, please refer to ~\cref{table:dataset_spilt}.